-Within this environment of the impacts of the COVID-19 pandemic, coupled with an increase in technology costs and a record increase in the number of local houses sold to buyers from outside Central Queensland (CQ), The Capricornian (your Credit Union) has produced a reduced but reasonable level of profit.
-Our after-tax profit was \$826,853, a decrease on last year's figure of \$1,493,259.
+This current economic environment, coupled with an increase in technology costs and rising interest rates, The Capricornian Ltd (your Credit Union) has produced an increased level of profit.
+Our after-tax profit was \$1,871,299, an increase on last year's result of \$826,853.

-Outside the financial result, there were a number of highlights from the past financial year:
+Outside of the financial result, there were a number of highlights from the past financial year:

-- Our capital position is solid with a Common Equity Tier 1 Capital ratio (%RWA) of 14.64%, well above the minimum requirements set by our regulator. - Our level of Liquidity is a very healthy 21.18%. - All branches experienced growth in new members.
+- Our capital position is solid with a Common Equity Tier 1 Capital ratio (%RWA) of 16.69%, well above the minimum requirements set by our regulator. - Our level of Liquidity improved to 22.58%. - All branches experienced growth in new members. - Total increase in the loan portfolio of 2.56%.

-The Capricornian recorded a modest loan portfolio reduction throughout 2021/22.
-This was predominantly generated by a record level of house sales in CQ, which in turn lead to a significant increase in loan repayments, well above what we had anticipated.
-Corelogic reported that sales of houses in Central Queensland in the 12 months to May 2022 were 28.1% higher than one year ago, and 67.9% above the five year average for the region.
-While funding of new loans totalled just under \$63M, repayments in excess of \$88M reduced the loan portfolio by 4.17%.
-While this reduction was disappointing, The Capricornian has seen a significant increase in loans applications and fundings for the new financial year which bodes well for an increase in the loan portfolio for the 2022/23 year.
+The Loan Portfolio growth was generated in the face of a continuing high level of house sales in Central Queensland, which in turn lead to a jump in home loan repayments from these sales.
+Corelogic reported that sales of houses in Central Queensland in the 12 months to May 2023 were 28.1% higher than one year ago, and 67.9% above the five year average for the region.
+Funding of new loan applications totaled just under \$71.5M, while loan repayments in excess of \$64M were recorded.
+The Capricornian has seen a significant increase in loan applications for the new 23/24 financial year which has already resulted in further loan portfolio growth.